biopragmatics/oquat/docs/invalids/prefix/kegg.md

 ## `chebi`: Chemical Entities of Biological Interest

-Identifiers for this prefix are given incorrectly correctly in `chebi`.
+Identifiers for this prefix are given incorrectly in `chebi`.
+See the [GitHub repository](https://github.com/ebi-chebi/ChEBI).

 | external_xref   |   usages_count | usages                                              |
 |-----------------|----------------|-----------------------------------------------------|